At first glance, it looks like the perfect campsite.

 “Beautiful view, isn’t it,” she says to us.

-“Yeah, it’s a really nice area,” we say.
+“Yeah, it’s a really nice area,” I say, a little awkwarded out by the sudden social interaction.
 “We’re enjoying the breeze.”

 “Just wait ’til the mosquitoes come out,” she says.
 “Last time I camped here I couldn’t even get out of the car!
 You guys will be ok though.
 So long as there’s a breeze surely you guys will be okay…”

-She trails off, looking at my boyfriend standing vulnerable in his short red shorts and flip-flops.
+She trails off, looking at my boyfriend standing all vulnerable in his short red shorts and flip-flops.

-“At least it’s not summer!”
-Nash says.
-“Have a good night.”
+“At least it’s not summer!
+Surely there won’t be too many mosquitoes in winter,” Nash says.
 He tosses a puffed corn into his mouth.
+“Have a good night!”

 “Yeah, you too!” she says, waving goodbye.